wrenchpilot/it-tools-mcp/README.md

 # IT Tools MCP Server

-A comprehensive Model Context Protocol (MCP) server that provides access to 72+ IT tools and utilities commonly used by developers, system administrators, and IT professionals.
+A comprehensive Model Context Protocol (MCP) server that provides access to 70+ IT tools and utilities commonly used by developers, system administrators, and IT professionals.
 This server exposes a complete set of tools for encoding/decoding, text manipulation, hashing, network utilities, and many other common development and IT tasks.

 ## Features

-### 🔧 Encoding & Decoding Tools (8 tools)
+### 🔧 Encoding & Decoding Tools (9 tools)

 - **Base64**: Encode and decode Base64 strings
 - **URL**: URL encoding and decoding
 - **HTML**: HTML entity encoding and decoding (basic and extended)
 - **Text to Binary**: Convert text to binary and vice versa
+- **Text to Unicode**: Convert text to Unicode and vice versa

-### 📝 Data Format Tools (10 tools)
+### 📝 Data Format Tools (11 tools)

-- **JSON**: Format, minify, validate, and convert JSON to CSV
+- **JSON**: Format, minify, validate, convert to CSV/TOML, and compare differences
 - **XML**: Format and prettify XML
 - **YAML**: Format and prettify YAML
 - **SQL**: Format and prettify SQL queries
-- **TOML**: Convert between TOML and JSON formats
+- **TOML**: Convert TOML to JSON format
 - **Markdown ↔ HTML**: Convert between Markdown and HTML formats

-### 🔐 Security & Crypto Tools (11 tools)
+### 🔐 Security & Crypto Tools (12 tools)

 - **Hashing**: Generate MD5, SHA1, SHA256, SHA512 hashes
 - **HMAC**: Generate Hash-based Message Authentication Codes
 - **Bcrypt**: Generate bcrypt hashes and verify passwords